Intellectual property (IP) rights include:

-- registered designs for the design of your products
+- designs for the distinctive aesthetic of your products

-- plant variety rights for new varieties in agriculture or horticulture, and
+- plant variety rights for new varieties in agriculture or horticulture

 - copyright for your creative works like books, paintings and software.

-Some intellectual property rights may be registered, which gives you certain exclusive rights over your brand, innovation or the expression of your idea.
+Some IP rights may be registered, which gives you certain exclusive rights over your brand, innovation or the expression of your idea.

-By protecting your intellectual property, you may gain a competitive advantage in the market place, enabling you to profit and grow your business.
+By protecting your IP, you may gain a competitive advantage in the market place, enabling you to profit and grow your business.

-To help you find a market niche or business partner, you can search our online databases to discover what intellectual property assets your competitors own, including what areas of technology they’re interested in and who they have sold intellectual property assets to.
+To help you find a market niche or business partner, you can search our online databases to discover what IP assets your competitors have an interest in, including areas of technology and who they have sold IP assets to.